I’m Vivian.

 Proving Echo is Here to Stay

-From the initial interview done with RCA Records’ stakeholder, they want Echo’s fans to find avenues in better connecting with her via her website and socials.
-The key takeaways were:
+From our interview with RCA Records, they want Echo’s fans to connect with her more easily through her website and social media.
+The main takeaways were:

 Forming the Echo Chamber